 What’s the FPHM Exam Experience Like?

-Starting this year, you can sit for either the 10-year Focused Practice in Hospital Medicine exam or begin the Hospital Medicine Knowledge Check-In pathway.
-The exam is pass fail, and unanswered questions are marked as incorrect.
+The 10-year Focused Practice in Hospital Medicine exam is pass fail and unanswered questions are marked as incorrect.

 You’ll get 220 single-best-answer multiple choice questions, of which up to 50 are new questions that do not count in your final score.
 Most questions describe patient scenarios and ask about the work you do in the course of your practice: diagnosis, testing, treatment/care decisions, risk assessment/prognosis/epidemiology, and pathophysiology/basic science.
 Clinical information presented may include patient photographs, radiographs, electrocardiograms, and other images that illustrate relevant patient scenarios.